The Beggar's Opera (film): Production

-Olivier received a fee of £50,000, £30,000 of which he deferred because he was interested in working with Peter Brook.
+Laurence Olivier received a fee of £50,000, £30,000 of which he deferred because he was interested in working with Peter Brook.
 While the film was being shot, producer Herbert Wilcox was directing another film, Laughing Anne.
 Wilcox later wrote that during the film "Larry and I were in complete harmony but we could not get to first base with Peter."
 He claims Olivier and he constantly offered Brook practical suggestions which were ignored.
 Olivier was injured during filming performing a stunt.
 This caused insurance dramas and Wilcox had to pay £31,000 out of his own pocket.
 Wilcox's fee was £50,000, £30,000 of which was deferred.
 Alexander Korda provided finance for foreign rights.
 The film was sold to Jack Warner for $700,000 - who bought it without seeing it - so Korda made a profit but Olivier and Wilcox did not receive their deferred payment.

 It was shot at Shepperton Studios outside London.
 The film's sets were designed by the art director William C. Andrews while Georges Wakhévitch was the costume designer on the production.

+Music

+Most of the cast's singing voices were dubbed by professional opera singers, with the exception of Olivier and Holloway, who provided their own singing.
+The principal male parts were dubbed by Bruce Boyce and John Cameron, while the female parts were dubbed by Adele Leigh, Jennifer Vyvyan, Joan Cross, and Edith Coats (the latter also appears on-screen as Mrs. Coaxer).

+Muir Mathieson was the musical director.